 You must return this type of permit to APHA when it expires.

 The new owner of the specimens must get an Article 10 certificate if they want to use the specimen commercially.

-There are specific circumstances where you do not need a commercial use certificate.
+There are specific circumstances where you do not need an Article 10 certificate.

-- worked specimens acquired in their finished state before 3 March 1947 only
+- worked specimens that you got in their finished state before 3 March 1947 only

 - artificially propagated specimens of plant species